MonikerPrimus/interactive-convolutional-neural-network/README.md

 # interactive-convolutional-neural-network
-A python program for training Convolutional Neural Networks (CNNs) along with an interactive GUI for drawing numbers.
+A python program for training Convolutional Neural Networks (CNNs) along with an interactive GUI for depicting, analyzing, and accurately determining numbers.